shopware/store-api-reference/docs/guides/quick-start/register-a-customer.md

 }
 ```

-Now that we're logged in, let's look for some products. \(Not that we need to be logged in to do that, but it feels like we're getting warm now, so it's about time\).
+Now that you are logged in let us look for some products.

 > Next Chapter: **[Search for products](search-for-products.md)**